-The Department of Homeland Security (DHS) Notice of Funding Opportunity (NOFO) Fiscal Year 2023 Community Assistance Program-State Support Services Element (CAP-SSSE)
+The U. S. Department of Homeland Security (DHS) Notice of Funding Opportunity (NOFO) Fiscal Year 2024 Community Assistance Program - State Support Services Element (CAP-SSSE)

 All entities wishing to do business with the federal government must have a unique entity identifier (UEI).
-The UEI number is issued by the SAM system.
-Requesting a UEI using Sam.gov can be found at: https://sam.gov/content/entity-registration.
+The UEI number is issued by the system.
+Requesting a UEI using System for Award Management (SAM.gov) can be found at: https://sam.gov/content/entity-registration.